The California Supreme Court Declares “Pay If Paid” Clauses Are Void

 PAY WHEN PAID CLAUSES ARE NOT IMPACTED

 Surety companies are now, clearly, liable even if the principal (general contractor) did not breach the subcontract.
 General contractors typically obtain a payment bond to protect the owner in the event the general contractor does not pay its subcontractors.
-Now, the general contractor’s surety will also be obligated to pay on the payment bond when the owner breaches it agreement to pay the general contractor.
-The Supreme Court stated: AWhen a general contractor executes a statutory labor and material payment bond as principal, the obligation on the bond is not limited to the subcontractors and material suppliers with which the general contractor has executed valid contracts, but extends also to lower tier subcontractors and material suppliers with which the general contractor has no privity of contract, and to which the general contractor owes no payment obligation apart from the bond, provided only that they have valid lien claims for that [email protected] The language makes it clear that the surety on a payment bond is obligated to pay a bond claimant even if the contractor has no contract with the claimant.
+Now, the general contractor’s surety will also be obligated to pay on the payment bond when the owner breaches its agreement to pay the general contractor.
+The Supreme Court stated: AWhen a general contractor executes a statutory labor and material payment bond as principal, the obligation on the bond is not limited to the subcontractors and material suppliers with which the general contractor has executed valid contracts, but extends also to lower tier subcontractors and material suppliers with which the general contractor has no privity of contract, and to which the general contractor owes no payment obligation apart from the bond, provided only that they have valid lien claims for that.
+The language makes it clear that the surety on a payment bond is obligated to pay a bond claimant even if the contractor has no contract with the claimant.

 This article, 81997, was written by William C. Last, Jr. Mr. Last is an attorney who has been specializing in Construction Law for 20 years.
 Mr. Last also holds a California A & B contractors license.
 He can be contacted at 650-425-7679.
 This bulletin is published periodically to provide general information about current legal issues.
 If you have a specific legal question or need legal advice, you should contact an attorney.